Daihatsu Copen: Vision Copen (2023)

-The Vision Copen is a rear-wheel-drive concept car showcased at the 2023 Japan Mobility Show.
+The Vision Copen is a concept car showcased at the 2023 Japan Mobility Show.
 According to Daihatsu, it is powered by a carbon-neutral 1.3-litre engine.
+The extrerior of the Vision Copen closely resembles the first generation Copen.

+As a lightweight two-seater sports car, the car measures 3835 mm in length, 1695 mm in width, and 1265 mm in height, significantly larger than the existing Copen as the convertible kei car.
+As with existing Copen models, the Active Top System remains available.